Bedrock-py/bedrock-core/README.md

 ### Running in docker

-You need to add a private key with access to the Bedrock organization to `/conf/ssh/id_rsa(.pub)`

 The file test_docker.sh is a script that uses docker to build a working installation of the bedrock server and runs the unit tests.
 See this script for the up to date run commands.
 The run commands will look something like below.